omarzydan610/DotsandBoxes/README.md

-This is Dots and Boxes game played in terminal in C++ you will find all details you need in Game Report
+This is Dots and Boxes game played in terminal in C++

+You will find all details you need in Game Report